weekplan/www/_posts/2018-12-06-50-slack-hacks-and-tips-to-boost-productivity-at-work.md

 From app integration, usage flexibility to customization, Slack has a lot to offer to its users.

-Either you are a regular Slacker or have just started using it; there are many ways to do more on Slack easily and quickly.
+Either you are a regular Slacker or have just started using it, there are many ways to do more on Slack easily and quickly.

-We have compiled a list of 50 Slack Hacks, Tips and Tricks to help you get the most out of it.
+We have compiled a list of 50 Slack hacks, tips and tricks to help you get the most out of it.

 ### **1. Get Connected Using Any Device**